rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 European Union, Brazil, India, Japan, and other countries, the CCPA will have far-more impacts across state jurisdictions, reaching companies around the world.
 Getting prepared to be compliant is important and will save your company a lot of money, time, and reputation.
-Be compliant with these regulations can be a hard work to achieve, you need to be able to identify content related to a data subject, classify and protect consumer data, and sometimes even delete upon request.
+To be compliant with these regulations can be a hard work to achieve, you need to be able to identify content related to a data subject, classify and protect consumer data, and sometimes even delete upon request.
 But there is some light at the end, if you